We may receive compensation when you click on links to products from our partners.

 Inquire about the company’s future

-Before anything else, you need to know that your potential employer has a clear and worked out plan to succeed.
+Before anything else, you need to know that your potential employer has a clear plan to succeed.
 Any fool can have an idea and scrounge up some money to register as a C corporation.
 They need to convince you that the shares you will be granted will actually have value down the line.
 In order for this to happen, their startup needs to succeed.
 If they are being iffy with providing proof (analyses and projections), they are hiding something.

 Financial Analyst is a vague term that leaves its definition up to the company that is hiring for the position.
 By looking at the various paths, possible pitfalls, personality traits, and paths to the position in advance, this book can help